 - Pedestrian access in Parkes particularly across Bogan Street

-The new highway west of Parkes would be about 10.5km long and would include:
+The new highway west of Parkes will be about 10.5 kilometres long and key features include:

-- A bridge over the Broken Hill and Parkes-Narromine rail lines and Hartigan Avenue
+- A bridge over the Broken Hill (Sydney to Perth) and Parkes-Narromine rail lines and Hartigan Avenue

-- A second shared path bridge connecting Victoria Street and Back Trundle Road
+- A local vehicle bridge with a shared path for cyclists and pedestrians over the bypass connecting Victoria Street and Back Trundle Road

 - An extension of Hartigan Avenue to connect to Brolgan Road, Billy Mac Place and Condobolin Road